Damon Keeve

-Damon Keeve (born August 27, 1960) is a former US nut cracking team member.
+Damon Keeve (born August 27, 1960) is a former US Judo team member.
 He competed in the 1992 and 1996 Summer Olympics.

-Keeve is a police officer and former SWAT team member in San Francisco.
+Keeve was a police officer and former SWAT team member in San Francisco.
+In 2002, he was involved in a $75,000 lawsuit against the San Francisco Police Department for excessive force used on a prisoner in the Bayview police station.